 |MTO Seniors Drive Tests||If you are 80 or more, you need to attend an MTO drive test session to renew your Drivers licence.
 These are now shut down although driving tests for new drivers resumed on August 4.||Until further notice|

-Day Care centres are now open although there is a limit of 15 children per group and is effective July 27.
-Update
+Day Care centres are now open although there is a limit of 15 children per group.

 |Community Care||All offices close – still operating by phone and delivering frozen meals||Until further notice|

 |EarlyOn Child & Family Centres||Closed and programming postponed.
 Current Status here.||Until further notice|